kevinrjones/jakarta-9-web-fundamentals/exercises/m4/instructions.md

 ## Setup MVC

-1. Move index.jsp and _header.jsp to the WEB-INF folder and fix up the CSS/JS references
+1. Delete index.jsp and _header.jsp from the root directory, if you open the WEB-INF folder you will see that these files exist there, these files are no longer
 1. Add a request dispatcher

 ## Create and Use a Model to Display the Topics